I love pumpkin.

-I love pumpkin.
-I mean, really.
-I’ve already got Pumpkin Snickerdoodles, Soft Pumpkin Cookies, Homemade Pumpkin Pie Spice, Dairy free Pumpkin Spice Creamer, and a roundup of Healthy Pumpkin Recipes on my site, and I’ve got a Pumpkin Chia Pudding that I need to share.
+I’ve already got Pumpkin Snickerdoodles, Soft Pumpkin Cookies, Homemade Pumpkin Pie Spice, Dairy free Pumpkin Spice Creamer on my site, plus a roundup of Healthy Pumpkin Recipes.
+I also have a Pumpkin Chia Pudding that I need to share.
 But I am really excited to share this Pumpkin Custard Recipe with you today.

 I saw this recipe a few weeks ago, and was thrilled that it meets our family’s current special diet requirements.
-It’s dairy and egg free, so my son with life threatening food allergies to those foods, can have it, plus it’s gluten free (we’ve all been off gluten for a pretty long stint now) — I just knew that I needed to make it — and soon.
+It’s dairy and egg free, so my son with life threatening food allergies can have it, plus it’s gluten free (we’ve all been off gluten for awhile now).
+I just knew that I needed to make it — and soon.

 It really is just fabulous for those on special diets.
 I made it more low carb since we struggle with candida, and monkeyed with the spices a bit and now it seriously tastes like a pumpkin pie.